 Youngest Magic: The Gathering World Champion

 Let’s not forget about TCG’s (that’s trading card games): In the 2004 World Championship for Magic: The Gathering, Julien Nuijten – aged 15 – became the youngest to take the top spot at the MTG professional tour, taking home a staggering $52, 366 in winnings – holy crap!

 The Youngest World Olympiad Pairs

-According to the book World Class: Conversations with the Bridge Master, Jason and Justin Hackett became the youngest players to ever compete in the World Pairs Olympiad – and they have been the youngest player pair in the UK, at least at the time of the book’s writing.
+According to the book World Class: Conversations with the Bridge Master (not currently available), Jason and Justin Hackett became the youngest players to ever compete in the World Pairs Olympiad – and they have been the youngest player pair in the UK, at least at the time of the book’s writing.
 Find them over at the family Bridge website Bridge with the Hacketts.

 The Youngest Bridge Champion

 You might’ve heard the name Michael Kuklowski already if you’ve been keeping an eye on Bridge news.
 According to an article on CBS News, the Polish Bridge player became the youngest World Champion aged eighteen at the time.
 He is by no means a newcomer to the bridge club, and has been featured as an up-and-coming bridge star several times, including the Neapolitan Club.